Minimum Sadqa-e-Fitr Fixed At Rs 320 Per Head - UrduPoint

 Minimum Sadqa-e-Fitr Fixed At Rs 320 Per Head

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Mar, 2023 ) :Former Central Ruet- e-Hilal Committee Chairman Mufti Muneedur Rehman has declared the minimum amount for Sadqa-e-Fitr at Rs 320 per person, which is an obligatory charitable donation that Muslims are required to pay during the holy month of Ramazan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Apr, 2023 ) :Former Central Ruet-e-Hilal Committee Chairman Mufti Muneeb ur Rehman has declared the minimum amount for Sadqa-e-Fitr at Rs 320 per person, which is an obligatory charitable donation that Muslims are required to pay during the holy month of Ramazan.

 The rate is based on the prices of staple food such as flour, dates, raisins, cheese or barley, as per the Islamic Shariah.